m-ashry-eg/SAA-C03/doc/README.md

     associated with creating and storing backups.

     - **Stored in Amazon S3**: EBS Snapshots are stored in Amazon S3, a highly durable and redundant storage service.
 This ensures the durability and availability of your snapshots.

+    - **Consistent Snapshot**: To ensure a consistent snapshot, it is advisable to stop the instance before taking a snapshot.

     - **Snapshot Lifecycle Policies**: AWS provides tools like Amazon Data Lifecycle Manager (DLM) that allow you to automate the creation and retention of EBS snapshots.
 This helps you manage your backup strategy more effectively.